hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="entitymerge"></a>
 # **EntityMerge**
-> void EntityMerge (EntityMergeRequest entityMergeRequest)
+> void EntityMerge (EntityMergeRequest entityMergeRequest, TimeSpan? wrapTTL = null)

 Merge two or more entities together